-Work experience is offered in the areas of custodial, food service, material handling, assembly, packaging salvaging, collating, machine operation, sorting, inspection, landscape maintenance, shipping and receiving.
+Work experience is offered in the areas of custodial, food service, material handling, assembly, package salvaging, packaging, collating, machine operation, sorting, inspection, landscape maintenance, shipping, and receiving.

-Through participation with Special Olympics, Rolling Hills clients can compete in sports such as bowling, track and field and basketball.
-Personal benefits of this program include improved physical health, social skills and the chance to be part of a team…maybe even a sports star!
+Through participation with Special Olympics, Rolling Hills clients can compete in sports, such as bowling, track and field, and basketball.
+Personal benefits of this program include improved physical health, social skills, and the chance to be part of a team and maybe even a sports star!

 Rolling Hills plans and coordinates a variety of field trips into the community.
-Outings may range in scope and size from a small group visit to a local park, or a trip to a professional baseball game for the entire workshop.
+Outings may range in scope and size, such as a small group visit to a local park or a trip to a professional baseball game for the entire workshop.